Jungle Lodge Hotel Tikal is one of three hotels located inside Tikal National Park.

 Located behind the park rangers’ hut, it is definitely the closest location to the main entrance of the National Park, about 0.6 miles (1 km) to the excavated main square of the Tikal ruins.

 Remodeled bungalows with intricate Mayan designs are some of the first things you see while walking down the cobblestone path that connects the main road to the lobby where you will check in.

-The Relaxing Swimming Pool in the middle of the Jungle
+The Swimming Pool at the Jungle Lodge hotel

 Food at the Jungle Lodge Hotel Restaurant

 You can purchase breakfast and other meals at the restaurant across from the main lobby.
 They sell great food for a reasonable price by western standards.

 You can order breakfast between 6 and 9am with free coffee or tea.

 I recommend the “Guatemalan Breakfast,” fresh local fruit or juice (I got both), as well as scrambled eggs with tomato sauce, black beans, fried plantains, corn tortillas and cheese.